 3. Great Leaders Understand Personality Temperaments

 It’s amazing how much time leaders and managers spend thinking about incentives and promotions and how little we spend learning to understand temperaments and what motivates different kinds of people.
 A leader who does not study temperament theory will not be able to lead a broad group of diverse people.
 This will be the lid on their leadership potential.
 Do you know how to influence every type of person?
 Do you know what makes them tick?
-You should, if you want to effectively lead diverse teams.
+You should, if you want to lead diverse teams effectively.

 4. Great Leaders Continue to Learn

 The best leaders, the most effective leaders, and the leaders with the most upside all get this.
 We all need to see ourselves as people who are actively improving.
 Show me a leader who thinks he or she has nothing to learn, and I will show you someone who will be obsolete in a matter of a few years (if not already).
 This is a persistent misunderstanding of ineffective leaders; they just don’t understand that when you quit working on yourself, you’re admitting that you have no upside.
 The work-in-progress leader is an attractive leader who will gather skills, insights and followers very quickly.
 Since you are reading this, this is you!